Beginning March 2025

 - Fascinating miniatures and uniquely small artifacts that create a “Corner of Curiosities”

-Also on view are examples of archeology that have taken place in the South Street Seaport Historic District and Lower Manhattan, and historical and modern views of New York from the 1600s to today.
+Also on view are examples of archeology that has been excavated from areas within the South Street Seaport Historic District and Lower Manhattan, and historical and modern views of New York from the 1600s to today.
 These include artworks that document milestones in New York history such as the physical expansion of the land in Lower Manhattan at the turn of the 19th century, the opening of the Brooklyn Bridge in 1883, the dedication of the Statue of Liberty in 1886, and the containerization of the Port of New York and New Jersey in the mid-20th century.
 Just as the history of New York is a combination of stories, Maritime City employs artifacts to highlight the historic mosaic of a global metropolis born from its connections to the sea.

 Additionally, Maritime City features educational items that invite you to get hands-on with history.
 Across all three floors, visitors of all ages are invited to further engage with the exhibition through interactive features designed to captivate every interest to better understand how New York City was formed by its oceanic links to the world.